 You probably know how bad excitotoxins (MSG-forming compounds) are for you, but are you consuming it and not aware of it?

 Did you know that there are code-words that are used to cover-up usage of seriously dangerous ingredients no informed person would ever consume?

-If you have a child that has been ‘diagnosed’ with ADD, ADHD, headaches or migraines or displays irritability or anger, you may want to avoid excitotoxins.
-Dr. Ronald Hoffman states, “These (excitotoxins) can perpetuate ADHD symptoms to such peaks as to deem an individual behaviorally abnormal.
-Children appear to be particularly susceptible as their little bodies may be overwhelmed by “normal” doses of these toxins that are packaged in such innocuous substances as breakfast cereal and juice boxes.”
+“These (excitotoxins) can perpetuate ADHD symptoms to such peaks as to deem an individual behaviorally abnormal.
+Children appear to be particularly susceptible as their little bodies may be overwhelmed by “normal” doses of these toxins that are packaged in such innocuous substances as breakfast cereal and juice boxes.” ~Dr. Ronald Hoffman

 Asking all of you young mothers/fathers to please take 8-10 minute to watch something that may spare you and your family tremendous harm and increase your understanding.

 Your best recourse is to be an informed label-reader.
 If you are not now, you may want to become one!